3a1b2c3/CesiumUnrealMars/README.md

 ## Finishing up
-Go to Edit -> Project Settings and search for “luminance.”
-Make sure the option Extend default luminance range in Auto Exposure settings is enabled
-Add a light actor like “Directional light” to the scene.
+Add a light actor like “Directional light” to the scene, I couldnt get good result from Physical lighting for this.
 Build it (in the toolbar).

-Hit play and use WASD keys to drive the car around mars.
+Hit **play**  and use **WASD keys** to drive the car around mars.

 ![Animation1](https://user-images.githubusercontent.com/74843139/146667178-19284cb2-8eee-4337-b1a7-a83ed956f4ce.gif)